andersonscreekps/andersonscreekps-website/content/events/2022/05/school-cross-country.md

   will start at midday.
 ---

+The school cross country will be held on Wednesday May 4.
+All classes will be walking to the Warrandyte Reserve departing school at 11:30am.
+Cross country will start at midday.

 * 12:00 age 12/13 boys then girls
 * 12:30 age 10 boys then girls
 * 12:45 age 8/9 boys then girls